hopsoft/hopsoft.github.io/_posts/2012-09-09-relative-paths-and-the-asset-pipeline.md

 My problem was that the stylesheet in question lived in **app/vendor/assets/javascripts/plugin_name**

-The pipeline can deal with this scenario; however, you need to provide a path that starts at the root of the project.
+The pipeline can deal with this scenario, but you must provide a path that starts at the root of the project.

 Here's how to do it.
-Add a require statement to the stylesheet manifest that looks something like this.
+Add a require statement to the stylesheet manifest that looks like this.

 `*= require ../../../vendor/assets/plugin_name/plugin.css`